Photography and design

 I’m also very glad that the early days of computer typesetting for fRoots were on a Linotype terminal where you coded on screen but didn’t see the result until the bromide was run out by a bureau to physically cut and paste (ah, scalpels and hand waxers and the smell of Spraymount!).
 In order to avoid lots of expensive mistakes – and because I was interested – I had to study the proper rules of typography, which many designers who’ve come up since the days of desk-top publishing have never learned – don’t start me on kerning, leading, font sizes, widows and orphans!

-AAs well as doing design and photography extensively for fRoots, my own projects and pleasure, I’ve often been asked to design CD packages, adverts, posters and fliers for others, and used to do a fair bit of commissioned photography for everything from artist publicity to covering the Cambridge Folk Festival for the Melody Maker.
+AAs well as doing design and photography extensively for fRoots, my own projects and pleasure, I was sometimes asked to design CD packages, adverts, posters and fliers for others, and used to do a fair bit of commissioned photography for everything from artist publicity to covering the Cambridge Folk Festival for the Melody Maker.

 I had a break from photography in the 1990s when running fRoots, a record label and managing Tarika more than filled my hours.
 During that time everything started changing to digital.
 Since I re-started on digital myself I no longer take paid photography work, preferring to collaborate with other professional freelance photographers like Judith Burrows and Elly Lucas.
 Oh yes, “Jali Roll Martian”: if you’ve noticed that credit on all sorts of projects, that’s my nom-de-design.
 So there.